openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

 .. danger::

-    Only user granted access with NICFI level 2 data can use this option.
+    Only users with granted access to NICFI level 2 data can use this option.

-Using this option the user can provide a custom daily :code:`ImageCollection` asset provided by Planet.
+Choose this option to provide custom Planet daily :code:`ImageCollection` imagery.

 .. thumbnail:: ../_images/cookbook/planet_mosaic/sources_level_2.png
     :title: The different sources available in SEPAL to build Planet mosaics